The most affordable high quality colour accurate monitor on the market. Great accuracy, direct hardware calibration, even includes a hood!

 However a calibration sensor is not included and needs to be purchased to take advantage of this system.

-NB (August 2019) - Spyder X support is not yet available, but is in testing.
-We expect later this year it will become compatible.
+NB (October 2019) - Spyder X support is not yet available, but is in testing.
+We expect later this year it will become compatible. i1Display Pro Plus support will follow, in 2020.

 We recommend the i1Display Pro.i1 Display Pro